Wantook/Wantook/README.md

 $ I don't know what to put here but ummm....

 $ cat < kfineIwillinTr0ducemys3lf
-$ Cybersec 100% final decision.
-I also want to do Software Development on the side.
+$ Cybersec 100% final decision and Software Dev.

 $ #Leme get some scripts